dsp-jetpack/JetPack/doc/deployment_guide.md

 ## Prerequisites
 The following prerequisites must be satisfied before proceeding with a Dell EMC Ready Architecture for Red Hat OpenStack platform v13.0 deployment:

 > Note: All nodes in the same roles must be of the same server models, with identical HDD, RAM, and NIC configurations.
-So, all Controller nodes must be identical to each other; all Compute nodes must be identical to each other.
+So, all controller nodes must be identical to each other; all compute nodes must be identical to each other.

-* Hardware racked and wired per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
+* Hardware racked and wired per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13.0](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
-* Hardware configured as per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
+* Hardware configured as per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13.0](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
-* Hardware is powered off after the hardware is configured per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
+* Hardware is powered off after the hardware is configured per the [Dell EMC Ready Architecture for Red Hat OpenStack Platform Architecture Guide Version 13.0](https://www.dellemc.com/resources/en-us/asset/technical-guides-support-information/solutions/dell_emc_ready_architecture_for_red_hat_openstack_platform_architecture_guide.pdf).
 * Internet access, including but not limited to, Red Hat’s subscription manager service and repositories
 * Valid Red Hat subscriptions
 * Workstation used to extract the JetPack-automation-13.0.tgz file and begin building the collateral for the SAH node.
 Workstation must be a RHEL7.6 host.